aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to XLAM or Online App" h2="Export ODT to XLAM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used to store text documents.
+It is an open standard for electronic documents, which is used by many applications such as OpenOffice, LibreOffice, and StarOffice.
+XLAM (Excel Add-in) is a file format used to store Excel add-ins.
+It is a compressed file format used to store Excel macros and other customizations.

+<h2>How Aspose.Total Helps for ODT to XLAM Conversion</h2>

- You can include ODT to XLAM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLAM.
+You can easily include ODT to XLAM conversion feature within your C++ applications by using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+This API allows you to export ODT to HTML.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) to convert HTML to XLAM.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.Words for C++ is a powerful document manipulation API that enables developers to create, read, edit, convert and print documents within their C++ applications.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, PDF, XPS, EPUB, and many more.
+It also provides features to export ODT to HTML.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, read, edit, convert and print spreadsheets within their C++ applications.
+It supports a wide range of spreadsheet formats such as XLS, XLSX, XLAM, HTML, PDF, XPS, and many more.
+It also provides features to convert HTML to XLAM.

+Aspose.Total for C++ is a comprehensive package that includes all the APIs of Aspose.Words for C++ and Aspose.Cells for C++.
+It provides a complete solution for document and spreadsheet manipulation within C++ applications.
+It also provides features to export ODT to HTML and convert HTML to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}